kestra-io/docs/content/blogs/2023-11-21-custom-plugin.md

 [Kestra](https://github.com/kestra-io/kestra) provides an extensible plugin architecture to help with that.

-Kestra is built on the concept plugins.
-Every task you use in Kestra is part of a plugin.
+Every Kestra task is part of some plugin.

 In this blog post we will dive into one of our customer plugin creations.
 They combined [Soda tests](https://www.soda.io/) with their homemade data quality platform that uses queue messaging.
 We will see that even there, Kestra offers many ways to integrate your custom logic into a dedicated component.